Restaurant in Dubai, United Arab Emirates

 The DIFC location inside ICD Brookfield Place is easy to reach by metro (Financial Centre station is the closest point on the Red Line) and has valet and parking access for drivers.
 For guests staying in DIFC-adjacent hotels, it is walkable from most properties in the district.
 Those coming from further afield, including Abu Dhabi visitors who might also consider Hakkasan in Abu Dhabi, should factor in transfer time given Dubai traffic patterns, particularly on Thursday evenings.

-The Guild works leading for: business dinners where the DIFC address signals appropriate seriousness; celebration meals for couples or small groups who want Michelin-recognised quality without committing to the $$$$ tier; and first-time visitors to Dubai's fine dining circuit who want a reliable entry point before exploring more specialised rooms like Trèsind Studio for Indian fine dining or FZN by Björn Frantzén for modern European ambition.
+The Guild works well for: business dinners where the DIFC address signals appropriate seriousness; celebration meals for couples or small groups who want Michelin-recognised quality without committing to the $$$$ tier; and first-time visitors to Dubai's fine dining circuit who want a reliable entry point before exploring more specialised rooms like Trèsind Studio for Indian fine dining or FZN by Björn Frantzén for modern European ambition.
 It is a less obvious choice for large group celebrations, where a venue with more confirmed private dining infrastructure and published group booking policies would reduce friction.
 For the full picture of what Dubai's restaurant scene offers across categories, see our full Dubai restaurants guide.

 Guests planning a broader Dubai trip can also explore our full Dubai hotels guide, our full Dubai bars guide, and our full Dubai experiences guide to build out the full itinerary around a Guild booking.